 There are so many benefits to eating together as a family.
 To name just a few, sitting down to a meal together can:

 Try to eat dinner together on most weeknights and maybe make your Sunday night dinner special in some way.
 You can try out new recipes or have the kids help out in the meal preparation so they gain a sense of accomplishment.

-12. Put the Phones Away
+16. Put the Phones Away

 Make this time strictly about bonding as a family and talking about what’s going on in each other’s lives.
 Having your phones out at dinner is a habit that can impede children’s healthy development–both emotionally and socially.

 While this is a weekly goal when talking about putting your phones away during meals together, this can also be a daily goal.
 Whenever you’re talking to a family member in person, don’t do so while also looking at your phone.
 Give the people in your family your full attention.

 This could be a Sunday afternoon walk or a tennis match sometime during the week.
 Or, if you live near hiking trails, hiking is a great way to get some exercise as a family while also getting the mental health benefits from being outside.

 If you have a long weekend, you can even make your hike into a camping trip.

 18. Practice Time Management